ManCal70/AzureLabs/2_FW_NVA_HA_SINGLE_NIC_+_LB/README.md

 When utilizing VMs/NVAs with multiple vNICs for ingress and egress (like firewalls), the use of source NAT is necessary to maintain flow symmetry/affinity.
 NAT can be an obstable with some applications which break when NATed, like Active Directory.
 A single vNIC NVA design, front ended with an Azure internal load balancer, provides both HA and solves the flow symmetry required when utilizing stateful firewalls.

 ## How to maintain flow symmetry/affinity with out source NAT?
 The Azure load balancer hashing algorithm takes into account source IP/Port & destination IP/Port, and it is programmed in a way that is independent of the order of the fields.
-Means both flows/wings of the connection will maintain symmetry.
+This means both flows/wings of the connection will hash exactly the same assuring symmetry.

 ### Design
 <pre lang= >